Please call Jane Rothstein, Librarian/Archivist, at 216-455-1724 for information or check our calendar for upcoming dates.

-Check out our Recommended Reading Lists for students in the Reading Room!
-Come visit The Lee and Dolores Hartzmark Library to check these books out.
-There are unattended checkout slips for signing out materials if the librarian is not available.
+Come visit The Lee and Dolores Hartzmark Library.
+There are checkout slips for signing out materials if the librarian is not available.

 LEE & DOLORES HARTZMARK LIBRARY

 On November 16, 1997, The Temple – Tifereth Israel dedicated the new Lee & Dolores Hartzmark Library.
 This state-of-the-art facility offers a comprehensive Jewish resource for the entire congregation and community.
 Among the collection of over 15,000 materials are Judaic resources, award-winning fiction and non-fiction for children and adults, as well as a large selection of DVDs, audio books, music and periodicals.
 Loan period is 3 weeks (renewable if no reserves.)
 The library, which is staffed four days a week during the school year, is welcoming, beautiful, and user-friendly.

 Highlights of the Library include a comprehensive collection of art books, an outstanding array of children’s and young adult materials, resources for families, including parenting, Bar/Bat Mitzvah preparation materials and books on sensitive issues, such as adoption, divorce, and death, books about Israel and Zionism, an extensive collection of cookbooks, and a large variety of books to support the curriculum of the Temple Religious School and Ganon Gil Pre-school.
 Important to the collection are books and materials written by Rabbi Abba Hillel Silver and his son, Daniel Jeremy Silver, and the history of The Temple, written by Ruth Dancyger.